abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

 ```
 ## Configure Spark manually
+**SSH to the instance:**
 Login to the deployed instance, using SSH to the public IP of the AWS EC2 instance.

 ``` console
 ssh ubuntu@Master_public_IP
 ```
-**Installation of required dependencies on AWS EC2 instance.**
+**Installation of required dependencies on AWS EC2 instance:**

-For deploying spark on aws graviton2, we need to install below tools and dependencies on our ec2 instance
+For deploying Spark on aws graviton2, we need to install below tools and dependencies on our ec2 instance
 ```console
 sudo apt-get update
 sudo apt install python3-pip